neumino/thinky/documentation/api/query.md

 ```

-_Example_: Retrieve a user and all its joined documents.
+_Example_: Retrieve a user and its account

 ```js
 var User = thinky.createModel("User", {